Bang Bang Bang (BigBang song): Commercial performance

 "Bang Bang Bang" had the highest first-week sales in 2015 by a group on the Gaon Chart, with 339,856 downloads sold.
 It peaked at number one on the Gaon Digital Chart.
 By the end of June, "Bang Bang Bang" was number one on the monthly digital chart, with a total of 681,111 digital sales and 26.472 million streams.
-On July, 2016 the song surpassed 2 million downloads and 100 million streams in South Korea.

-The single held the two top spots on the Billboard World Digital Songs chart along with "We Like 2 Party", the second time for the group after the previous release M, which led them tying with Psy's record, for being the only K-pop act to hold the top two slots on the chart twice.
-"Bang Bang Bang" was also the biggest K-Pop song of 2015's summer in the same chart and the most watched music video in the United States in the season.
+On Gaon's year-end chart issue for 2015, "Bang Bang Bang" was ranked as the best performing song of the year, having been downloaded 1,581,284 times.
+In September 2018, Gaon revealed that the song surpassed 2,500,000 downloads in South Korea.
+In the United States, the single held the two top spots on the Billboard US World Digital Songs chart along with "We Like 2 Party", the second time for the group after the previous release M, which led them tying with Psy's record for being the only K-pop act to hold the top two slots on the chart twice.
+Billboard named "Bang Bang Bang" the biggest K-pop song on the World Digital Chart during the summer of 2015.
+On the chart's year-end issue, it ranked at number five and was the third best-selling K-pop song in the US, behind only Psy's "Gangnam Style" and 2NE1's "I Am the Best".

-In France, the song debuted at number 194 in the chart issue dated June 13, 2015, the first time a male K-pop group entered the singles chart.
-In Japan, the song peaked at number two on the Billboard Japan Hot 100.
+In Europe, "Bang Bang Bang" peaked at number 194 on the France SNEP singles chart, number 44 on the UK Indie Singles chart, and number 30 on the Official Finnish Download Chart.
+In Japan, the Japanese version of the song peaked at number two on the Billboard Japan Hot 100 in the week of February 20, 2016.
+It appeared on the chart's year-end issue for two consecutive years, ranking at number 28 in 2016 and number 95 in 2017.
+"Bang Bang Bang" was certified gold by the Recording Industry Association of Japan (RIAJ) twice for surpassing 100,000 downloads and 50,000,000 streams in May 2016 and October 2022, respectively.
 The single also ranked second as the most popular Korean singles in 2015 in Taiwan by music streaming service KKBox.
 In 2017, the song ranked first place on the top 10 tracks of the year in the Japanese version of KKBox.

 Accolades

 "Bang Bang Bang" received numerous accolades, including Song of the Year at the annual Mnet Asian Music Awards and Melon Music Awards.
-It was named one of the top ten international gold songs at the 2016 RTHK International Pop Poll Awards and won two Song of the Year by Download accolades from the Japan Gold Disc Award in 2016 and 2017.
+It was named one of the top ten international gold songs at the 2016 RTHK International Pop Poll Awards and won two Song of the Year by Download accolades from the Japan Gold Disc Awards in 2016 and 2017.
 Additionally, "Bang Bang Bang" received four consecutive Melon Weekly Popularity Awards.